-Safety is our highest priority at Cal Water and we are working closely with the City of Rolling Hills Estates, the City of Ranchos Palos Verdes, and other stakeholders to minimize disruptions to the community.
-As a result, construction is being conducted in stages to minimize the impact on residents and commuters.
+Safety is our highest priority at Cal Water and we are continuing to work closely with the City of Rolling Hills Estates, the City of Ranchos Palos Verdes, and other stakeholders to minimize disruptions to the community.

-Below you will find more information about construction taking place on Crenshaw Boulevard, including what traffic control will look like in various stages, information for local businesses, and how we’re partnering with navigation apps to help you find the fastest route for your commute while construction continues.
+Below you will find more information about the construction taking place on Crenshaw Boulevard and how we’re partnering with navigation apps to help you find the fastest route for your commute while construction continues.

 CRENSHAW BOULEVARD HANDOUT